tfachada/thesist/template/Chapters/0-Quick-guide.typ

   kind: image,
   align: top,
   columns: (1fr, 1fr),
+  rows: (auto),
   caption: [A figure composed of two subfigures],
   label: <subfigure-grid-example>
 )

 In @subfigure-grid-example, we see a figure which is composed of two other figures, namely @sub-left-example and @sub-right-example.

+Alternatively, you can use more subfigures, by tweaking the `columns` and `rows` parameters:

+#subfigure-grid(
+  figure(
+    image("../Images/0-Quick-guide/andromeda.jpg", width: 50%),
+    caption: []
+  ),

+  figure(
+    image("../Images/0-Quick-guide/andromeda.jpg", width: 50%),
+    caption: []
+  ),

+  figure(
+    image("../Images/0-Quick-guide/andromeda.jpg", width: 50%),
+    caption: []
+  ),

+  figure(
+    image("../Images/0-Quick-guide/andromeda.jpg", width: 50%),
+    caption: []
+  ),

+  kind: image,
+  align: top,
+  columns: (1fr, 1fr),
+  rows: (4cm, 3.5cm),
+  caption: [A figure composed of four subfigures]
+)

-*Note:* Contrary to normal figures, subfigure grids don't automatically detect the `kind` that should be used.
+Contrary to normal figures, subfigure grids don't automatically detect the `kind` that should be used.
 You must change that field yourself if you want to do something like this:

 #subfigure-grid(
   figure(